Jonos Bracken by by Amuelia©

 A Dance with Dragons

-Jaime Lannister arrives to end the Siege of Raventree, finding Jonos abed with a common woman named Hildy.
-When Jaime inquires about Lady Bracken, Jones responds that she spends all her time praying after Stone Hedge was burned by Tywin Lannister.
+Ser Jaime Lannister arrives to end the siege of Raventree, finding Jonos abed with a common woman named Hildy.
+When Jaime inquires about Lady Bracken, Jones responds that she spends all her time praying after Stone Hedge was burned.

-Jonos hands Jaime a map stating the lands he wants for subduing Lord Tytos Blackwood, along with compensation for the damage Gregor Clegane and the Mountain's men did to his land and family.
-Jonos says that his natural son and his nephew were killed by Lannisters, while one of his daughters was raped by Gregor.
+Jonos hands Jaime a map with the lands he wants for subduing Lord Tytos Blackwood, along with compensation for the damage Ser Gregor Clegane and the Mountain's men did to his land and family.
 Jaime points out Jonos has not subdued Tytos and that letting him keep his head after initially declaring for House Stark seems recompense enough for the damage caused by Gregor, who is already dead.
-Jonos insists that he will keep faith with the crown as he did with the Starks and remarks that Robb Stark's death was murder, adding that a dozen good men of his died at the Red Wedding.
-Jonos says he bent the knee because he saw no further point in fighting for a lost cause.
-He also recommends Jaime take Blackwood's only daughter, Bethany, as his hostage.
+Jonos insists that he will keep faith with the crown as he did with the Starks.

-During his surrender to Jaime, Tytos agrees to surrender a smaller portion of Raventree land than requested by Lord Bracken.
-Jonos is also unhappy that Jaime is taking one of Tytos's sons, Hoster, as a hostage instead of his daughter, Bethany; Jaime responds by ordering Jonos to send one of his own daughters to attend Queen Regent Cersei at court in King's Landing.
+During his surrender to Jaime, Tytos agrees to surrender a smaller portion of Blackwood land than requested by Lord Bracken.
+Jonos is also unhappy that Jaime is taking one of Tytos's sons, Hoster, as a hostage instead of his only daughter, Bethany.
+Jaime upsets Jonos by ordering him to send one of his own daughters to attend Queen Regent Cersei Lannister at court in King's Landing.

 Quotes by Jonos